 The Tyros3 display screen is shown below.
 Note that this screen can be lifted up and adjusted to an angle that suits the player's preferences.
 Screens on the mid-range keyboards are set permanently into the top panel.
 The mid-range keyboard screen includes an LCD adjustment control (usually on the back panel) that allows you to adjust the brightness and clarity of the screen.

 All of the screens have a consistent set of control buttons that allow the user to select options shown on that screen.
 On the initial screen shown when you start up, the screen title is at the top of the display screen (labeled MAIN in the photo shown here) and there is an informational line below that.
 The central part of the screen resembles a table with two columns and five rows.
 The five buttons on the left and right side of the screen are used to select particular rows.
 The five buttons on the left are labeled A, B, C, D, and E. The five buttons on the right are labeled F, G, H, I, and J. In the above screen, the F button has been pressed and the top row, right side is highlighted (white letters on a black background).
-This happens to be the 1st right-hand voice (ConcertGrand).
+This happens to be the 1st right-hand voice (the ConcertGrand piano).

 Below the 5 x 2 table display are, usually, two narrower rows with eight cells.
 In the main screen, both of these rows are used to show 8 "slider" controls that control the volume of various voices.
-Below the screen are two rows of 8 additional buttons.
+Below the screen are two rows of 8 buttons.
 The exact function of these buttons depends on the screen options being shown.
 In the case of the MAIN screen, the top button is used to move the 8 slider buttons up (increases volume) while the bottom button moves the slider controls down (decreases volume).
-Note that the Tyros3 shown in the photo also has slider buttons on the keyboard itself but these are not available on other keyboards.
+Note that the Tyros3 shown in the photo also has slider buttons on the keyboard itself but these are not available on all Yamaha keyboards.

 On the left side of that top "informational" row are two additional buttons marked "TAB".
 Many option screens will show several "tabs" at the top of the screen and you can move from one tab to the next by using the TAB NEXT or TAB PREV buttons.
 (We'll see an example of that in the Voices lesson.)
 Finally, on the bottom right of the main screen controls, notice the button marked "EXIT".
 As you make selections on the display screen, you may be "drilling" down into additional optional screens.
 The "EXIT" button takes you back to the previous screen.
 No matter where you are on in the universe of display screens, repeated pushing of the "EXIT" button will always get you back to the very top MAIN screen.